-Valpolicella in the Veneto, known locally as the “pearl of Verona”, is a hilly and scenic area of Italy where you can tour vineyards, discover the local range of wines from Valpolicella Classico to Amarone, and visit some of the most beautiful and elegant villas of Italy.
-One of my favourite aspects of the Veneto is its impressive villas, so if you are planning a holiday to Verona or another city in the region, it is worth including one or two days exploring the surrounding countryside and including some wine tasting and tours of the estates.
+Valpolicella in the Veneto, known locally as the “pearl of Verona”, is a hilly and scenic area of Italy where you can tour vineyards, discover the local range of wines from Valpolicella Classico to Amarone, and visit some of the most beautiful and elegant villas in the country.
+If you are planning a holiday to Verona or another city in the region, it is worth including one or two days exploring the surroundings and including some wine tasting and tours of the estates.

 Wine has been produced in Valpolicella since the time of the Ancient Greeks.
 It was even written about in the sixth century AD by Roman scholar and adviser to Ostrogoth rulers Cassiodorus, who highlighted the delicious sweet wines from the area in his writing.